How The Senate Tried Clinton In A 'Respectable Way'

 The chamber is usually used these days only for Senate leadership votes, and Lott and Daschle had each been elected there by a single vote.
 They both view the room as having almost magical properties.
 And that notion seemed to be borne out.

 Without the public or press there to watch, the senators began to talk to each other in earnest.
-Conservative Republican Phil Gramm of Texas eventually outlined some of his ideas, and liberal Democrat Ted Kennedy of Massachusetts seemed to embrace them.
+Republican Phil Gramm of Texas eventually outlined some of his ideas, and Democrat Ted Kennedy of Massachusetts seemed to embrace them.

 A unanimous resolution on the initial rules